Fitus/Zaloha.sh/DOCUMENTATION.md

     --findGeneralOps='( -type f -a -name core ) -o'

+   Note 1: GNU find supports the -ipath and -iname operands for case-insensitive matching of paths and names.
+They fulfill the above described "both or none" criterion as well and hence are allowed too.
+The same holds for the -regex and -iregex operands supported by GNU find, as they act on paths as well.

+   Note 2: As &lt;findGeneralOps&gt; act on both &lt;sourceDir&gt; and &lt;backupDir&gt; and the
+   paths differ in the start point directories, the placeholder ///d/ must be used in the involved path patterns.
+This is described further below.

  * Exclusion of subdirectories by the <b>--findGeneralOps</b> option: Both above described limitations must be obeyed: Only expressions with -path or -name operands are allowed, and if subdirectories are excluded, all their contents must be excluded too.
+Notes 1 and 2 from previous bullet hold too.
    Example: exclude subdirectories lost+found wherever they exist:

     --findGeneralOps='( -type d -a -name lost+found ) -prune -o'